Alexander Kutvonen – photograph by A. Sihvonen, ca. 1890

 for purpose, so new fortifications and forts had to be built.

-The Saimaa Canal was completed in 1856 and the to railway to Vyborg was under construction.
+The Saimaa Canal had been completed in 1856 and the railway from Helsinki to Vyborg was under construction.

-Niklas found a job as a lantern lighter in the city of Vyborg.
+Niklas found a new job as a lantern lighter in the city of Vyborg.

 Alexander, my future grandfather, in 1859.

-Alexander's mother died when he was only 5 years old.
+The mother of the children, Anna, died when Alexander was only 5 years old.